skupperproject/skupper/cmd/network-console-collector/README.md

 ### Operational Site Metrics

-This set of metrics exposes coarse details pertaining to the operation of a site.
+This set of metrics exposes coarse site-level details pertaining to the operation and topology of the skupper network.

 * `skupper_site_info`: Metadata about the active sites in the network.
 Labels are `site_id`, `name` and `version`.
 * `skupper_routers_total`: Number of active routers in each site.
 Labels are `site_id` and `mode`.